XYPairs

 Practical Example

-Suppose you want to define a response curve for a process that increases linearly with thermal time up to a maximum, then decreases.
-Set:
+Suppose you want to define a thermal time response curve for a developmental process that increases linearly with temperature up to an optimal value, then decreases.
+This might represent enzyme activity or photosynthetic rate as a function of temperature.

 See Also